The ACM Multimedia Asia 2025 Grand Challenge: Multimodal Multiethnic Talking-Head Video Generation

 Overview of the DH-FaceVid-1K dataset

 For the test set samples, we provide the reference face image, speaking audio, and corresponding text annotations.
-An example is shown below:
+An example is shown above.

 Timeline with AoE Time